vvhj/APRCP-HRNet/README.md

 I hope to learn and progress with you.

-The newst result has reach none accuracy drop with 58.2 Params.
+The newst result has reach none accuracy drop with 58.2% Params pruned.

 Some feature work is underwork.
 I will update and maintain in time, and welcome you to provide your own scheme for communication.